A MAJOR OUTCOME OF THE 18TH GENERAL ASSEMBLY OF NKUMU FED FED THAT HELD IN YAOUNDE IN APRIL 2012 IS THE ELECTION OF A NEW BUREAU FOR THE ORGANISATION

 THE NEW EXECUTIVE BUREAU:

 Justice Mrs. Prudence Galega, received a second mandate in April 2012 to serve as National President.
 She has been working with Nkumu Fed Fed since its inception in 1996.
-A magistrate by profession, she graduated from the University of Yaounde with a Licence en Droit, focusing on English Private Law, in 1981 and completed a degree at the National School of Administration and Magistracy in 1983.
+A judge by profession and currently appointed a Senior Adviser to the Minister, she graduated from the University of Yaounde with a Licence en Droit, focusing on English Private Law, in 1981 and completed a degree at the National School of Administration and Magistracy in 1983.
 As a long-standing member of Nkumu Fed Fed, Mrs. Galega has been intricately involved in many of the organization’s programs and has worked closely with numerous international partners.
 She served as the Project Director for the United States Government sponsored TIP Project for Cameroon, entitled “Child Trafficking Reduction Support Project” and for the “Support Program for the Rehabilitation and Reintegration of Victims of Child Trafficking in the North West Province of Cameroon,” a project supported by the International Labor Organization.
 She has put her legal expertise in the organisation's activities, providing legal training to judges and law enforcement officers on issues of trafficking in persons.
 For over 16 years, Mrs. Galega has significantly contributed to Nkumu Fed Fed’s success, offering her time, professional expertise and unyielding commitment that has raised the association to a recognized Non

-Government Organisation and has given great international recognition to the organisation.
+Government Organisation in 2011 and has given great international recognition to the organisation.

 Mrs. Beatrice Titanji, Vice National President

 Ms Irene Sama Lang, Public Relations Officer

 Ms. Marie Nahvoma, Social Secretary

 TEAM OF ADVISORS: